Radiation Detection and Survey Devices

 • Radiation energy detected by some devices is registered as a "count."

 • Devices detect only a percent of the total energy (radioactive decays or disintegrations) released by radioactive material.
+This is the solid angle of the source point to the detector vs 4π spherical domain from the point source.

 • Efficiency: the percentage of the total radiation energy released that is detected by a device